freeCodeCamp/chapter/CONTRIBUTING.md

     git add path/to/my/changed/file.ext
     ```

-    Or you can add all the `unstaged` files to the staging area using the below handy command:
+    Or, you can add all the _unstaged_ files to the staging area using the below handy command:

     ```sh
     git add .